-- – All newborn screening specimens should identify the doctor who will care for the newborn after discharge.
-Provide the physician’s first and last name, and/or a clinic name, and office phone number.
+- All newborn screening (NBS) specimens should identify the provider who will care for the newborn after discharge.
+Provide the provider’s first and last name, and/or clinic name, and office phone number.
 If this information is missing, it could delay timely follow-up for out-of-range results.

-- – The newborn screening specimen card must be accurately completed in its entirety for every screen collected.
+- The newborn screening specimen card must be accurately completed in its entirety for every specimen collected.
 This includes the infant’s name, birth date and time, birth weight, collection date and time, and collection weight.
-If this information is not provided, testing may not be resulted correctly as some conditions are interpreted based upon age and/or weight.
+If this information is not provided, testing may not be resulted correctly as some conditions are interpreted based upon age and/or weight at collection.

 - Per NBS Protocols, all birth and collection facilities should document collection and monitor shipment of specimens.
 It is recommended that a photocopy be made of every specimen included in a shipment to be kept with shipping documentation to serve as a manifest for the facility’s records.